What I Read in April 2021

 And there we have it.
 Those are all of the books I managed to finish in April 2021.
 It was a busy month so I’m pretty happy with getting around to reading eight books!

-What did you read this month?
+What did you read in April 2021?
 Let me know in the comments below.